 Soy milk contains protein as well, and it’s easy to consume post-workout, especially if you like to drink protein shakes.
-Simply add it in with your protein powder, ice, and any other ingredients you prefer (maybe a little nut butter to get in more protein yet?) and you’ve got a great post-workout recovery drink.
+Simply add it in with your protein powder, ice, as well as any other ingredients you prefer and you’ve got a great post-workout recovery drink.

 If you work out at the gym and normally buy your shakes there, simply ask them to use soy milk when they prepare them.
 Most will oblige in an effort to keep their customers happy.

 Although most people don’t think of spinach as a good protein source, one cup contains around four grams.
 Make a post-workout spinach salad and top it with nuts and seeds for a mega-shot of protein.
 Another option is to add the greens to your after-exercise juice and reenergize your muscles that way.

 Edamame is another high-protein option that's great after you’ve worked up a sweat.
 And it’s easy to eat on the go.
 Simply remove the soybeans from the pod beforehand and all you have to do is grab them when you’re ready to refuel.